jbrage/ExcitonQuenching/README.md

 Christensen JB and Andersen CE (2018) _Relating ionization quenching in organic plastic scintillators to basic material properties by modelling excitation density transport and amorphous track structure during proton irradiation_, Phys.
 Med.
 Biol.
 https://doi.org/10.1088/1361-6560/aadf2d

-_OBS: To be updated_
-Please contact jeppebrage@gmail.com if intended to use

 ## Installation
 Linux (Tested on Ubuntu 16.04)